jgnmoose/terranous_spritekitswift/README.md

 - Shader effects applied to sprites.
 When the player loses the game, all sprites in the gameNode layer are pixelated with a shader.
 - "Pixel Perfect" collision using CGMutablePathRefs.
 - Player can pause the game.
-- Player can enable/disable music with a simple button tap in the Menu and GameOver scenes.

 ## Source Code
 This project was built using Xcode 6.4 and Swift 1.2, and known to compile clean on the iPhone 5/iPad 2 and newer devices running a minimum version of iOS 8.